apache/incubator-kie-kogito-operator/README.md

 ## Guide for Kogito Developers

 If you made changes in the core/runtimes part of the Kogito and want to test your changes against the operator.
 Please follow this [guide](docs/GUIDE_TO_KOGITO_DEVS.md) to test your changes.

+## Releasing Kogito Operator

+When releasing the new version of kogito-operator in [community-operators](https://github.com/operator-framework/community-operators).
+One can use `make olm-manifests` it would create the manifests in the `build/_output/olm/<version>` directory in format which the community-operators repo expects.
+One can then just copy the directory into the [kogito-operator](https://github.com/operator-framework/community-operators/tree/master/community-operators/kogito-operator) and raise the PR.

+Note: One needs to create two separate PRs with this folder added in [upstream-kogito-operator](https://github.com/operator-framework/community-operators/tree/master/upstream-community-operators/kogito-operator) and [community-kogito-operator](https://github.com/operator-framework/community-operators/tree/master/community-operators/kogito-operator) respectively.

+Before raising the PR, make sure the `replaces` field in the CSV is correct